Almost Isotropy-Maximal Manifolds of Non-negative Curvature

-The \emph{ineffective kernel} of the action is the subgroup $K=\cap_{x\in M}G_x$.
-We say that $G$ acts \emph{effectively} on $M$ if $K$ is trivial.
-The action is called \emph{almost effective} if $K$ is finite.
-The action is \emph{free} if every isotropy group is trivial and \emph{almost free} if every isotropy group is finite.
-As mentioned in the Introduction, the {\em free rank} of an action is the rank of the maximal subtorus that acts almost freely.
-In order to further distinguish between the case when the free rank corresponds to a free action and the case when it corresponds to an almost free action, we define the {\em free dimension} to be the rank of the largest freely acting subgroup.
+We say that the $G$-action is \emph{effective} or \emph{almost effective} if $\bigcap_{x\in M} G_x$ is trivial or finite, respectively.
+The action is said to be \emph{free} if every isotropy group is trivial and \emph{almost free} if every isotropy group is finite.
+The {\em free rank} of an action is the rank of the maximal subtorus that acts almost freely.